Grandparent Rights in Georgia

 You should be aware that grandparent rights in Georgia can be contested by a parent once every two years or when a substantial change in circumstance occurs.
 That’s not to say that the court will always defer to the parent’s wishes.
 The parent must have a good reason to want visitation rights taken away.
 Just be aware that you can lose rights as well as gain them.
 It’s all about what is in the best interest of the child.

-Grandparents Rights in GA
+Grandparents’ Rights in GA

 Grandparents can ask for custody of the child, but this is going to be a hard battle, as the court generally views parental custody as in the best interest of the child.
-It’s not impossible, however, if you feel strongly, it’s definitely a conversation to have with your attorney.
+It’s not impossible, however, if you feel strongly, it’s a conversation to have with your attorney.
 Contact our family law attorney in Henry County, Georgia.

 If you are a grandparent in Henry, Clayton, Fayette or another metro Atlanta county, Family Matters Law Group strongly encourages you to use our online contact form if you believe you need to have your voice heard in an ongoing custody case.
 In Georgia, grandparents do have rights, and we stand ready to help you fight for yours.